If you read Part 3: Anxiety and the Fear/Adrenaline Cycle, then you probably have a basic understanding of what your anxious symptoms are all about.

 So now, you are scanning your body and your surroundings without even realizing it, looking for something to be wrong, and eventually something happens that sets your panic into motion.

 One tiny little thing occurs: a twitch of your neck…..a spasm in your head….a weird thought…..a weird sound…..a sensation in your hand…..and this tiny little thing makes you subconsciously think “What was that?
-Was that IT?”
+Was that IT?
+Was that the really bad thing that I have been sensing??”
 And you may not have even realized that thought just occurred.
 That is how fast this all happens.

 And as soon as that subconscious thought is released, and the fear that came with it, …..your brain “hears your fear” and sends out some adrenaline.
 Instantly.
 You brain will hear your fear always, always, always.
 Even if that fear is a whisper, your brain will hear it and it will react accordingly.